Schwitzd/IaC-HomeK3s/README.md

 All dashboards are managed as code in my GitOps repo, and the Grafana dashboard sidecar auto-discovers and loads them into the UI.
 The connection to Prometheus as a data source is also defined and reconciled as code, making observability fully GitOps-managed, with Argo CD keeping it all in sync.

 > Note: For each app you want to monitor, be sure to enable the relevant metrics exporter in its Helm charr.
-Otherwise, Prometheus won’t see any data for that workload.
+Otherwise, Prometheus won't see any data for that workload.

 #### Dashboards